Diebold Nixdorf, Incorporated research snapshot

 LevelValueWhy it matters

-Long-term resistance$100The analyst consensus price target sits at $100, making this a psychological and fundamental resistance level if the stock clears the 52-week high.
+Long-term resistance$100The analyst consensus price target sits at $100, making this a psychological and fundamental resistance level above the 52-week high.

 DBD AI trading strategy